Skip to main content

 We use haptic interpolation to develop wearables that are more efficient, lighter and cheaper to manufacture.

 Haptic interpolation is a concept that allows us to generate haptic sensations anywhere on a patch of skin that is covered by a set of vibration motors – not only underneath or at the location of the vibration motor.
-In order words, we can generate the sense of vibration (Av) anywhere on the line of 2 or in the area of 3 actual tactors.
+In order words, we can generate the sense of vibration or virtual vibration (Av) anywhere on the line of 2 or in the area of 3 actual tactors.

 Learn more about haptic interpolation here.